timescale/docs/timescaledb/tutorials/nyc-taxi-cab.md

 Dataset: <tag type="download">[nyc_data.tar.gz](https://timescaledata.blob.core.windows.net/datasets/nyc_data.tar.gz)</tag>
 Estimated time for completion: 25 minutes.

-### Pre-requisites
+### Prerequisites
 To complete this tutorial, you will need a cursory knowledge of the Structured Query Language (SQL).
 The tutorial will walk you through each SQL command, but it will be helpful if you've seen SQL before.ß

 ### Accessing Timescale
 There are multiple options for using Timescale to follow along with this tutorial. **All connection information and database naming** throughout this tutorial assumes you are connected to **Timescale Forge**, our hosted, fully-managed database-as-a-service.
 [Sign up for a free, 30-day demo account][forge-signup], no credit-card required.
 Once you confirm the account and get logged in, proceed to the **Background** section below.

 If you would like to follow along with a local or on-prem install, you can follow the [install TimescaleDB][install-timescale] instructions.
 Once your installation is complete, you will need to create a tutorial database and install the **Timescale** extension.

 Using `psql` from the command line, create a database called `nyc_data` and install the extension: